 CWE-78: Improper Neutralization of Special Elements used in an Operating Systems Command ('OS Command Injection')

-The application constructs all or part of an operating system command using externally-influenced input from an upstream component without or incorrectly neutralizing elements that may modify it.
+The application constructs an operating system command using externally-influenced input from an upstream component without or incorrectly neutralizing elements that may modify it.

 CWE-416: Use After Free